Boku no Kanojo-sensei

 Boku no Kanojo-sensei (僕のカノジョ先生) is a Japanese light novel series written by Yū Kagami and illustrated by Oryo.
 It is published by Media Factory under their MF Bunko J imprint; nine volumes were released between August 2018 and February 2021.
 A manga adaptation illustrated by Kani Hoshikawa began serialization on the Nico Nico Seiga and KadoComi websites under Fujimi Shobo's Dra Dra Flat label in April 2019.
-It has been compiled into 15 volumes as of September 2025.
+It has been compiled into 16 volumes as of February 2026.

+Plot

+Makoto Saigi, a high school student, has not trusted teachers ever since his kindergarten teacher rejected his childhood confession.
+One day, Maki Fujiki, his homeroom teacher who is popular for her beauty, calls him after class for "guidance counseling".
+He is surprised when she confesses to him, not knowing why such a well-admired teacher could have feelings for him.
+Maki challenges him to fall in love with her one day, even telling him that she would train her to become a student who loves her teacher.